 Simple, but not always easy.
 Let’s explore each step...

-Do This Before You Write a Word of Your Cover Letter.
+Do This Before You Write Your Cover Letter

 To persuade the employer to invite you to interview you need to understand what they are looking for.
 Do they want somebody to immediately work without supervision?
 Or are they prepared to train you?
 Which characteristics are most important to them and why?